Maidenhead: Governance

-There is one main tier of local government covering Maidenhead, at unitary authority level: the Royal Borough of Windsor and Maidenhead.
+Maidenhead is in the unitary authority area of the Royal Borough of Windsor and Maidenhead, of which Maidenhead is the administrative centre.
+The main offices of the borough council are at Maidenhead Town Hall on St Ives Street, which was built as the headquarters of the former Maidenhead Borough Council in 1962.

 Much of the Maidenhead urban area is unparished, but some outlying parts of the built-up area are included in civil parishes, notably at Cox Green to the south-west and Bray to the south.
-The borough council is based in Maidenhead, having its main offices at Maidenhead Town Hall on St Ives Road, which had been completed in 1962 for the former Maidenhead Borough Council.

 The town of Maidenhead was formerly part of the Windsor and Maidenhead Parliament constituency, a Conservative safe seat.
 The Boundary Commission abolished this constituency for the 1997 general election since the electorate had become too large, splitting it into the new seats of Windsor and Maidenhead.
 The Maidenhead constituency includes rural parishes to the north, west and south of the town.

 Maidenhead was held by the Conservatives at every election from its creation in 1997 until 2024.
 The former Prime Minister, Theresa May was elected MP in 1997 and represented Maidenhead until she stood down in 2024.
 The seat is now held by Joshua Reynolds of the Liberal Democrats.